 Perform physical/chemical characterization according to FT 3001 and record those portions of required documentation in FD 5311 relevant to lakes.

-Perform at minimum the following portions of the lake habitat assessment according to FT 3200: Description of hydrology of the system; Stormwater inputs score, Lakeside adverse human alterations score; Upland buffer zone score.
-Document the results of the assessment per FD 5313, or use DEP SOP form FD 9000-31.
+Perform at minimum the following portions of the lake habitat assessment according to FT 3200: Stormwater inputs score, Lakeside adverse human alterations score; Upland buffer zone score.
+Document the results of the assessment per FD 5330, or use DEP SOP form FD 9000-31.

 Use the map of the lake and GPS unit to go to the emergent zone of the first sampling section.
 Travel at idle or slow speed and, in the data column for the sampling section, record the presence of aquatic and wetland plant species observed from the boat.
 Record only taxa that are either aquatic or have OBL, FACW, or FAC wetland status (as listed in Chapter 62-340.450, F.A.C.).
 For LVI purposes, also include Pinus elliottii, and vines that are growing in the water or saturated soils and are functioning as part of the lake plant community.
 If you observe species that are not on the datasheet, add them in the empty spaces provided.
 Identify plants to the lowest practical taxonomic level, as described in Section 4.2 of the LVI Primer.
 Binoculars may be used to aid in observation.
 If it is not possible to identify a specimen to the appropriate taxonomic level by observation from the boat, collect the specimen for further examination in the field or laboratory.
 Specimens collected for laboratory identification by samplers or experts should be handled according to 3.2.10, below.
 Do not leave the boat or spend effort on difficult to access areas.
 Continue these identifications throughout the section.